Kieranties/SimpleVersion/docs/index.md

 each commit in your repository, based on a few simple configuration options.

 SimpleVersion uses some base configuration and the 'height' of your commit history to generate a version.
-Height is calculated as the number of commits since your last change to the version.
+Height is calculated as the number of commits _since the last change to the .simpleversion.json file_.

+> [!IMPORTANT]
+> You must commit changes to the file for SimpleVersion to identify the change.

 Future versions of SimpleVersion aim to provide:
 + Validation of the version based on branch configuration
 + Custom formatting configuration to support custom versioning schemes
++ Override logic with custom token replacement syntax
-+ and more!
++ [and more!][FeatureBacklog]

 Why?
 ----